phetsims/unit-rates/doc/model.md

 A *double number line* is used to show that there are many (even infinitely many) pairs of numbers that have the same rate.
 The top number line corresponds to the rate's numerator; the bottom number line corresponds to the rate's denominator.
 A *marker* is added to the double number line to indicate a specific rate.

+In this simulation, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.
+The ranges used for terms is as follows:

 |           | numerator range | denominator range  |
 | --------- | --------------- | ------------------ |